 The Centers for Medicare and Medicaid Services ("CMS") enforce the Security Rule, 144 while the Office for Civil Rights, part of HHS, enforces the Privacy Rule.
-145 Conventional wisdom predicts that enforcement of all the rules is going to increase on some level, an unsurprising conclusion in
+145 Conventional wisdom predicts that enforcement of all the rules is going to increase, an unsurprising conclusion in light of the current paucity of enforcement actions.
+146 Civil monetary penalties assessed are funneled to the Office of Civil Rights for future enforcement of HIPAA.
+147